itsjohannawren/setuid/README.md

 -----

 The command specified must be a full path. `setuid` will not scan all of the directories in `PATH` for it.

+If you are already running as the target user `setuid` will simply execute the desired program.
+If you're not that or root the program will error.